Amazon-EN-0424/Week8/README.md

   - Use the `@Embedded` annotation in the entity class to include the embeddable type as a member variable.
   - The attributes of the embeddable type will be mapped to columns in the same table as the entity.

-## 🎮 Game of Thrones: Relationships in Spring Boot JPA and MySQL
+## 🎮 Game of Thrones: Relationships in JPA and MySQL

 ### 🐉 Thargaryens and Dragons: One-to-One Relationship
 - **Objective:**
-  - Implement a one-to-one relationship between Thargaryens and their dragons using Spring Boot JPA and MySQL.
+  - Implement a one-to-one relationship between Thargaryens and their dragons using JPA and MySQL.
   - Each Thargaryen can have only one dragon, and each dragon belongs to only one Thargaryen.

 ### 🏰 Characters and Houses: Many-to-One Relationship